kerens91/FlyingSheepsServerApp/README.md

-This project is the server side of a card game application for android devices.
+This project is the server[^1] side of a card game application for android devices.

 <div class="start">
   This project is the server[^1] side of a card game application for android devices.